Exabyte-io/documentation/docs/software-directory/modeling/vasp.md

 !!!warning "License Requirements"
     VASP is a proprietary software, and as such it requires a license in order to be operated.
 All users who would like to use this code are advised to send us a [support request](../../ui/support.md) so that we can check their existing licenses.
 For academic users, a free usage of VASP can potentially be negotiated.

+## Supported Versions

+We provide support and implementations for both the 5.3.5 and 5.4.4 versions of VASP.

 ## Default settings

 ### Default Pseudopotentials